-Before applying for Tasmania state nomination for your visa, it's important to familiarise yourself with the conditions that apply to your employment claims.
-These exclusions and definitions may benefit your application or exclude you from applying.
+Before applying for nomination, it is important to familiarise yourself with the information in this section.
+These exclusions and definitions may benefit your application or affect your competitiveness.

 All employment must with a well-established business to meet minimum eligibility requirements or be considered against priority attributes.